smarie/python-pytest-cases/docs/api_reference.md

 A reference to a value getter (an argvalue-providing callable), to be used in [`@parametrize`](#parametrize).

 A `lazy_value` is the same thing than a function-scoped fixture, except that the value getter function is not a fixture and therefore can neither be parametrized nor depend on fixtures.
 It should have no mandatory argument.
+The underlying function will be called exactly once per test node.

 By default the associated id is the name of the `valuegetter` callable, but a specific `id` can be provided otherwise.
 Note that this `id` does not take precedence over custom `ids` or `idgen` passed to `@parametrize`.